amiabix/zkCoprocessor/README.md

 - **No transfers found**: Run sync first, then debug
 - **Connection errors**: Check if TigerBeetle is running
 - **RPC errors**: Try a different Ethereum RPC endpoint
+- **ZK proof errors**: Currently uses simulation mode on macOS

+## Development Notes

+### ZisK Integration
+- ZisK is installed and ready for Linux/WSL environments
+- macOS support is planned by the ZisK team
+- Current simulation mode provides full development capability
+- Real ZK proofs will work automatically when platform support is added

 ---

-A simple demo of Ethereum → TigerBeetle integration 🚀
+A simple demo of Ethereum → TigerBeetle integration with ZK proofs 🚀